AProd18/wow-discord-bot/README.md

 The bot replies with an embed including:

-- Character avatar
+- Character name and class with avatar icon (as author)
-- Character name, level, and class
+- Full-body character thumbnail image
 - Item level
 - Active specialization
 - Number of mounts collected